neo-anderson/blog/_posts/2019-03-07-Publishing-Github_Pages-Private-Repo-Public.md

 Publishing Github Pages from private repositories is a Github Pro feature at the time of writing this blog post.
 See [billing](https://help.github.com/articles/github-s-billing-plans/#billing-plans-for-personal-accounts).
 If you turn the repository private, your Github Pages site/blog will not be accessible if you are using GitHub Free.

-However, if you set your private repository public again, your Github Pages site/blog will not published automatically.
+However, once you set your repo private, if you set it back to public, your Github Pages site/blog will not be published automatically.
 To publish your site/blog again, follow these steps:

 1. Make the repository public again in the settings.
 2. Push a new commit.
 A new commit should be pushed before your site will be built and served again.